Jennifer (1978 film): Plot

 Some time later, Jennifer is horrified to find that Sandra has purchased a beloved kitten from Jennifer's father's pet store, killed it, and hung it inside Jennifer's locker.
 That night, Jennifer finally decides to again exercise her power over snakes, invoking them in the pet store.
-A notable shift in her personality follows, and she coolly confronts Jane about Sandra's murdering the kitten.
+A notable shift in her personality follows, and she boldly confronts Jane about Sandra's murdering the kitten.
 Jane agrees to an alliance with Jennifer, seeking retaliation against Dayton.

 As a culmination to their tormenting Jennifer, Sandra and her friends stage a kidnapping in which they abduct Jennifer from her home in the middle of the night.
 A reluctant Jane becomes embroiled in the plan, and watches as Dayton places Jennifer, bound and gagged, in the trunk of Sandra's car.
 With Dayton and her other friends following behind, Sandra drives into an empty parking garage.
 On the roof, they remove Jennifer from the trunk and torment her by driving their cars in circles around her.
 Unbeknownst to them, Jennifer invokes a multitude of snakes ranging in various sizes that descend on the scene, attacking all of her tormentors by strangling and biting them.
 Dayton is thrown off the parking garage to his death, and Sandra attempts to flee in her car, but Jennifer manifests a giant snake that causes her to crash the vehicle and die in a fire.

 Later in her office, Mrs. Calley threatens and blames Jennifer for the mysterious event, which has left six Green View students hospitalized, but there is no evidence proving Jennifer's guilt, and the witnesses have no memory of what occurred.
 After dismissing Jennifer, Mrs. Calley is attacked and killed by a snake she discovers in her desk drawer.
 Jennifer and Jane hear her screams as they exit the school, and both respond with laughter.